-When moving your loved one into a Care Home, the forms below will be helpful in relieving some of the stress in choosing the right home, as well as ensuring a smooth transition into that new home.
+When moving your loved one into a Care Home, the forms below can help relieve some of the stress in choosing the right home, as well as ensuring a smooth transition into that new home.
 If you’re keeping your loved one at home, review the Home Safety Checklist for seniors to make sure that their home is safe.

 Physician’s Report – REQUIRED